- What is Page State?

 Show Action Information in Sidebar Panel

-This pattern uses two extensions:
+This pattern uses two starter bricks:

 - A context menu/button/trigger to fetch information